Sex Pistols at the Stowaway Club, Newport

 The Pistols came on loose, played their anarchy rock and looked like they couldn’t give a shit what you thought of them.
 ‘And we don’t caaaaaare!’

 The first number was Anarchy In The U.K. The lyrics were pretty much indecipherable but the sound fitted the title perfectly.
 The sheer aural assault was incredible.
 All eyes were on Rotten as he snarled, sneered and spat out his words.
 ‘I/wanna be/anarchy.’
 On his left, Steve Jones chopped out vicious chords and piercing lead.
-To the right, Glen Matlock was pumping out solid bass and behind them all, Paul Jones was thrashing seven bells out of his kit.
+To the right, Glen Matlock was pumping out solid bass and behind them all, Paul Cook was thrashing seven bells out of his kit.

 Rotten’s contempt for the audience, for everything, was unrelenting and obvious.
 And it wasn’t a put-on—the incident on the street was proof of that.